jeff-hykin/better-cpp-syntax/README.md

 ## What if I see a highlighting bug?
 Let me know!
-Post an issue on https://github.com/jeff-hykin/better-cpp-syntax I love regular expressions, and I plan on actively maintaining this.
+Post an issue on https://github.com/jeff-hykin/better-cpp-syntax I love regular expressions, and PR's are always welcome.

 ## Did you write all of this youself?
 The original JSON was taken from https://github.com/atom/language-c